Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 Navigate to a folder by clicking its link in the display.
 Navigate back a level by clicking the `Back` button.

 ## Upload a file
 Click the `Upload File` button to upload a file.
-Some file system providers (like Azure Storage) do not allow you to upload files to the root folder.
-If the upload button is disabled, you will need to create a sub-folder and upload your files to that location.
+Some file system providers (like [Azure Blob Storage](https://azure.microsoft.com/en-au/services/storage/blobs/)) do not allow you to upload files to the root folder.
+If the upload button is disabled, you will need to create a sub-folder and upload your files there.

 > For security reasons, Nucleus restricts the file types that you can use.
 You can't upload files with an extension that is not in the "allowed" list.
 File contents are validated against a list of known "signatures", so your file content must match its extension.
-If you use external file management tools to copy a file with a restricted a file extension to your file system, Nucleus will not display the file.
+If you use external file management tools to copy a file with a restricted file extension to your file system, Nucleus will not display the file.
 If you need to support file types that aren't in the default approved list, your system administrator can modify the Nucleus configuration files which control which file types are allowed.